rust-skia/depot_tools/reclient_metrics.README.md

 * OS (e.g. Win, Mac or Linux)
 * Number of cpu cores and the amount of RAM of the building machine

+We collect googler hostnames to help diagnose long tail issues.
-We don't collect personally identifiable information (e.g. username, ip address).
+We don't collect any other personally identifiable information (e.g. username, ip address).

 ## Why are reproxy metrics collected? / How are the metrics collected?